Fenerbahçe S.K. (football): Records and statistics

 Fenerbahçe has a storied history in European football, achieving several significant milestones.
 In the 2007–08 UEFA Champions League, they reached the quarter-finals for the first time, becoming the second Turkish club after Galatasaray to do so.
 In the quarter-final stage, Fenerbahçe faced Chelsea.
-In the first leg at Şükrü Saracoğlu Stadium in Istanbul, Fenerbahçe secured a 2–1 victory.
+In the first leg at the Şükrü Saracoğlu Stadium in Istanbul, Fenerbahçe secured a 2–1 victory.
 However, in the return leg at Stamford Bridge in London, Chelsea won 2–0, resulting in a 3–2 aggregate loss for Fenerbahçe, ending their historic run in the competition.
 In the 2012–13 UEFA Europa League, Fenerbahçe advanced to the semi-finals, marking their deepest run in European competitions to date.
 They faced Benfica in the semi-final.
 In the first leg in Istanbul, Fenerbahçe won 1–0.
-However, in the second leg at Estádio da Luz in Lisbon, Benfica triumphed 3–1, leading to a 3–2 aggregate defeat for Fenerbahçe, thus halting their progress to the final.
+However, in the second leg at the Estádio da Luz in Lisbon, Benfica triumphed 3–1, leading to a 3–2 aggregate defeat for Fenerbahçe, thus halting their progress to the final.
 In the 2022–23 UEFA Europa Conference League, Fenerbahçe reached the quarter-finals.
 They faced Olympiacos in the quarter-final stage.
 In the first leg in Piraeus, Olympiacos secured a 3–2 victory.
 In the return leg in Istanbul, Fenerbahçe won 1–0, leveling the aggregate score at 3–3.
 The match proceeded to a penalty shootout, where Fenerbahçe was eliminated after a 4–2 loss in penalties.
-These European campaigns have solidified Fenerbahçe’s reputation as a competitive force in international football, showcasing their ability to contend with some of Europe’s elite clubs.
+These European campaigns have solidified Fenerbahçe's reputation as a competitive force in international football, showcasing their ability to contend with some of Europe's elite clubs.

 Since their inception, Fenerbahçe has completed over a century of seasons, with the vast majority played in the highest division of Turkish football, known today as the Süper Lig.
 They are the longest-serving club in the league and have played continuously in the Turkish top flight since its establishment in 1959.
 Fenerbahçe has won twenty-eight national championships across different eras of Turkish football, finishing first more frequently than any other team.
 Having finished second in numerous league campaigns, Fenerbahçe has consistently ranked among the top clubs in Turkish football history.
 Their lowest-ever league finish remains a rare occurrence, with the club being a dominant force for over a century.